 Successful applicants will be advised on their letter of authority to commence delivery against the approved qualifications and will receive an executed Agreement for their records.

-The department will publish information about PQS and their approved qualification(s) on the Queensland Skills Gateway website.
+The department will publish information about PQS and their approved qualification(s) on the Queensland Skills Gateway.

 Any training and assessment services delivered prior to the period specified on letters of authority cannot be claimed for, or receive payment for, under the Agreement.